tirthparikh/TemPy-docs/source/index.html.md

 toc_footers:
   - <a href='#'>Get in touch using SLACK!</a>

-includes:
-  - contribute.md

 search: true
 ---

-# Introduction
-### Fast Object-Oriented HTML templating With Python!
+# Fast Object-Oriented HTML templating With Python!

 ### What
 Build HTML without writing a single tag.